j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 The following services and resources will be created via Terraform scripts:

 1. VPC, Subnetwork and NAT rules
-2. IAM Groups for USA and Australia
+2. IAM groups for USA and Australia
+3. IAM permissions for user principals and Google Managed default service accounts
+4. GCS buckets, for each user principal and for Dataproc temp bucket
-3. Dataplex Policy for Column level Access
+5. Dataplex Policy for Column level Access
-4. BigQuery Dataset, Table and Row Level Policies
+6. BigQuery Dataset, Table and Row Level Policies
-5. Dataproc 'Personal' Clusters: a cluster each for USA, Australia and Marketing Users
+7. Dataproc 'Personal auth' (kerberized) Clusters: a cluster each for USA, Australia and Marketing Users
-6. Preconfigured Jupyter Notebooks
+8. Pre-created Jupyter Notebooks are uploaded to the GCS

 ### 2.2.
 Tooling